- Code BIOL3141

 An honours pathway option may be offered this year.
 The HPO typically involves participation in a journal club analysing and presenting recent advances in immunology.
 Demonstrations of advanced viral immunology techniques may also be replaced by practical exercises.
 If offered, the HPO provides an opportunity to develop more complex interpretive skills and will provide an extension of the theory taught in the course.

-In the assessment: written and oral reports replace laboratory reports.
+In the assessment: an oral presentation replaces one laboratory report.

 Entry to the HPO is subject to a quota, and will be determined based on grades obtained in the prerequisite subject, BIOL2142.

 On satisfying the requirements of this course, students will:

 1. Understand basic concepts in immunology, virology and microbiology.